Bridging the Gap Between Object Detection and User Intent via Query-Modulation: Visualizations for Localized-Label Detection

 \section{Visualizations for Localized-Label Detection}

 In Fig.~\ref{fig:viz_lld} we provide visualizations for the COCO models reported in Tab.~4 of the paper.
-By modulating the detection using both the label and the coarse location, QMD can better localize difficult objects with respect to a standard detector plus post-processing pipeline.
-As discussed in the paper Sec.~4.7, this results in an improvement of +12.7\% LLD AP@0.5 for OID, and +4.8\% LLD AP@[.5:.95] for COCO.
+By modulating the detection using both the label and the coarse location, QMD can better localize difficult objects with respect to the pipeline with a standard detector followed by post-processing.
+This results in an improvement of +12.7\% LLD AP@0.5 for OID, and +4.8\% LLD AP@[.5:.95] for COCO (Sec.~4.8 of the paper).

 One limitation of QMD is that it can also seldom output boxes outside the region of interest.
 I.e. different from post-processing, QMD does not always 100\% suppress the confidence scores for boxes outside the region of interest.
-The confidence for such boxes is normally very low.
+The confidence for such boxes is normally low.
 This can be seen for the ``Right Cow'' query in Fig.~\ref{fig:viz_lld}.